Journal article

 year = {2019},

-author = {Collins, Helen E and Pat, Betty M and Zou, Luyun and Litovsky, S. and Wende, A. and Young, M. and Chatham, J.}
+author = {Collins, Helen E. and Pat, Betty M. and Zou, Luyun and Litovsky, Silvio H. and Wende, Adam R. and Young, Martin E. and Chatham, John C.}

 }